 Occasionally we have a longer Saturday walk in addition to the regular short Saturday walk.

 Sunday walks (long and short)

-If you're looking for a more strenuous, all-day walk, we have these at least once a fortnight but sometimes more often than that.
+If you're looking for a more strenuous, all-day walk, we usually have a weekly walk.
 These visit, among many other places, the Brecon Beacons but can go all over South Wales in search of the walking experience you only get on a longer walk.

-Occasionally, we also have a shorter walk on a Sunday.
-The mileage can vary here but can be between a couple of miles, through to a little further than a Saturday walk.
+Occasionally, we also have a short or medium walk on a Sunday.
+The mileage can vary but can be between 2-8 miles.

 We offer most weeks of the year a midweek walk that varies in length.
 These are often held on a Tuesday, Wednesday or Thursday.
-Usually a couple of miles more than a Saturday walk; they offer a great day out.
+They offer a great day out.